hyoban/eslint-config-hyoban/README.md

   ],

   // If you do not want to autofix some rules on save
-  // You can put this in your user settings "eslint.codeActionsOnSave.rules": [
+  // You can put this in your user settings or workspace settings "eslint.codeActionsOnSave.rules": [
     "!no-var",
     "!prefer-const",